Ofsted Admit to Failings After Child Abuse Investigation into Doncaster Children’s Homes

 • Where the local authority’s employees created a source of danger.

-Other circumstances where claims could be made against the local authority including neglect or abuse that took place in foster homes, children’s homes, schools and other institutions.
+Other circumstances where claims could be made against the local authority including foster home abuse, child abuse in schools and other institutions.

 The rules around whether the local authority can be held responsible can be quite complex.
-That’s why it’s important to speak to a specialist Abuse Solicitor who can advise you whether you have a claim.
+That’s why it’s important to speak to our specialist Abuse Solicitors who can advise you whether you have a claim.

 Why Should I Make a Claim?